Shahila1990/WebDevelopment-Mern-/JavaScript/HackeRankPractice/Loops/README.md

 Second, print each consonant (i.e., non-vowel) in  on a new line in the same order as it appeared in .
 Function Description

-Complete the vowelsAndConsonants function.
+Complete the vowelsAndConsonants function in the editor below.

-vowelsAndConsonants has the following parameters:

-string s: the string to process